 Need help getting rid of your junk?BOOK A PICKUP ❯

-- Keep the heirlooms!
-You may want to get rid of these one day or you may want to pass them down to your future kids, but getting rid of them when you move in together isn’t the best way to deal with your family treasures.
+Don’t just immediately go to throwing away the things you’ve gotten from family.
+You may want to get rid of these one day but you may want to pass them down to your future kids, but getting rid of them when you move in together isn’t the best way to deal with family treasures.

-- What can be thrown away?
-Broken, moldy, or just plain gross.
-Maybe you haven’t used it in years, and if you did want to use it, you know you would just buy a new one anyway!
+Anything broken, moldy, or just plain gross, don’t think twice and get rid of it.
+Maybe you have something that you haven’t used it in years, and if you did want to use it, you know you are just going to buy a new one anyway!

-- What about the furniture?
 If your new home doesn’t have enough room to store 2 beds, 2 couches, 2 coffee tables, 2 lounge chairs, etc., you will just have to start making some tough decisions.
 Typically, you could probably get a return on some of these items by trying to sell them at a “we just moved in together garage sale.”
-Or, you could try your hand at selling on Craigslist or Facebook Marketplace.
-If you just want to get rid of them, why not rest easy in your new home by booking furniture removal online.
-This way, you can get back to the fun part of moving in together (wink, wink).

 Now that you have a few ideas of what you can do with those double items in your life, it is time to start getting rid of what you don’t need.